adevinta/spark-android/spark/src/main/kotlin/com/adevinta/spark/components/icontogglebuttons/IconToggleButtons.md

 #### IconToggleButtonContrast

-Contrast icon toggl buttons are used for the high to mid priority actions when the background is dark like on an image or a video.
+Contrast icon toggle buttons are used for the high to mid priority actions when the background is dark like on an image or a video.

 ```kotlin